Do you have a job? Get more jobs. Do you own a house? Buy another one. Do you eat avocado toast? Try plain.

 30 Days

 This one is all about making yourself wait for what you want.
-If you see a pair of sneakers, or a breadmaker, or perhaps the latest game release – ask yourself do you need it.
-In fact, what you are looking to do here is stop asking yourself if you need it, and wait 30 days before you go back to look at the item again.
+If you see a pair of sneakers, a breadmaker, or perhaps the latest game release, ask yourself if you need it.
+In fact, what you are looking to do here is stop asking yourself if you need it and wait 30 days before you go back to look at the item again.
 We are very tuned to impulse purchases, so this will begin to train your brain out of this way of thinking.

-More often than note, after that 30 days, you will no longer want the item, the moment has passed, and you have saved yourself the cash.
+More often than not, after that 30 days, you will no longer want the item, the moment has passed, and you save money.

 Shopping